Qijiang60/Self-Driving-Vehicle/README.md

 As we become more confident in our approach, we will take it for a test spin in a closed off parking lot.

 It would be awesome if we can get it to drive on the highway (with a human acting as a driver instructor with a separate brake).

+## Project Overview

+Currently we're working an overview of the application architecture.
+At this point, we're stubbing out all the methods and writing logic in conceptual comments.
+Please fork the project and pull-request your changes.
+Any problems, please open up issues so we can resolve them quickly.

 ## Quick start